 Using the White balance color allows additional modification of the image output.
 Objects in the scene that have the specified color will appear white in the image.
 E.g. for daylight scenes this should be peach color to compensate for the color of the sun light etc.

 The images in this example show the effect of changing the White balance.
-The following constant settings were used for some parameters: Exposure is on, F-Number is 8.0, Shutter speed is 200.0, Film speed (ISO) is 200.0, and Vignetting is off.
+The following constant settings were used for some parameters: Exposure is set to Physical Exposure, F-Number is 8.0, Shutter speed is 200.0, Film speed (ISO) is 200.0, and Vignetting is off.

 Automatic vertical tilt – When enabled, preserves the vertical tilt when the camera is being animated.